Who Is Vanessa Hudgens?

 Empowering Beauty via EcoTools

-In 2017 Hudgens teamed up with EcoTools and their #MyTrueBeauty campaign, an across-the-country tour aimed at empowering girls to embrace their individual beauty.
+In 2017 Hudgens teamed up with EcoTools and their national campaign #MyTrueBeauty, which aimed at telling young girls to celebrate their individual beauty.
 In an interview with Teen Vogue, she said, "It’s all about taking the intimidation out of makeup application.
 And it’s also about empowering women to embrace their own true beauty, which I think is so important.
 I also love the partnership they’re doing with The Girl Project — the proceeds are going to women’s education around the globe.
 I love what they stand for.“

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!